Graduate Certificate or Graduate Diploma (4 course program) towards the MEd Interdisciplinary

 This program is for those wishing to become positive agents of change through the development of the capacities for innovation in a variety of real world applications through collaborative creativity and design practice.
 This program is for those wishing to develop collaborative cultures of creativity in their professional workplaces, classrooms, and across connected networks through a combination of first-hand action research supported by traditional literature-based research.
 This program is for those who wish to engage in interactivity and communication in a way to achieve high levels of collaboration that leverages the strengths of each group member to achieve what would be difficult or near impossible as individuals.

-The Collaborative Creativity for Social Innovation and Human-Centred Design program is fully online making it accessible to an international audience for those from diverse professional backgrounds wishing to engage in a truly collaborative, transformative experience to become positive agents of change.
+The Collaborative Creativity for Social Innovation and Human-Centred Design program is a blended program with a short face-to-face on campus component in the summer and fully online delivery in the fall and winter making it accessible to those from diverse professional backgrounds and geographical locations wishing to engage in a truly collaborative, transformative experience to become positive agents of change.

 A registration package will be sent to new students after they have been admitted.
 Registration for the summer term will be available in late winter.
 Fall and Winter registration opens in the spring.
 Your Graduate Program Administrator will send more information about registration to you.